inventorandy/deep-learning-with-python/README.md

 ## 01 - IMDB Movie Review Classification

+### Binary Classification Problem

 This script uses the IMDB dataset from Keras to train and test a movie review classification model.
 The script creates graphs to show loss and accuracy over epochs.
 Finally, we run the model against test data and print the decoded reviews, along with a score between 0 (negative review) and 1 (positive review).
 Reviews with a score of .25 or under are considered "negative" and reviews with a score of .75 or over are considered "positive".

+## 02 - Reuters News Wire Classification

+### Single-Label Multiclass Classification Problem

+This script uses the Reuters dataset from Keras to train and test a newswire classification model.
+The script creates graphs to show loss and accuracy over epochs.
+Finally, we run the model against test data and print the decoded articles, along with the most likely topic that the article belongs to (out of a set of 46 topics).
+Reference topics were obtained from the [Reuters Analysis Repo](https://github.com/SteffenBauer/KerasTools/tree/master/Reuters_Analysis).